Sustainability. Behind the Blue Sticker

 Take a virtual trip to the tropics

-We want our iconic Blue Sticker to stand for sustainable bananas.
-Enter into our VR experience to visit our banana plantation and discover our initiatives that move us towards a sustainable business.
+We want our iconic Blue Sticker to stand for sustainable bananas!
+Enter our VR experience to visit our banana plantation and discover our initiatives that support our commitment to sustainability, women empowerment and biodiversity.

 How does it work?